Call of Duty: World at War: American campaign

-Soviet Campaign
+Soviet campaign

-During the Battle of Stalingrad on the Eastern Front in September 1942, Private Dimitri Petrenko regains consciousness in a body-filled fountain as invading German troops execute his comrades.
-Dimitri meets Sergeant Viktor Reznov, another survivor, who tells him of his mission to kill German general Heinrich Amsel, who is responsible for numerous war crimes across the Soviet Union.
-While evading and killing German soldiers, Dimitri and Reznov meet up with the remainder of Dimitri's unit preparing to assault the General's communications post.
-Dimitri and Reznov provide overwatch for the Red Army soldiers as they recapture the post, managing to kill Amsel.
-Their position is discovered, and Dimitri and Reznov jump into the Volga River to escape.
+In September 1942, Red Army Private Dimitri Petrenko of the 62nd Rifle Division wakes in a body-filled fountain in Stalingrad as German troops execute his wounded comrades.
+Fellow survivor Sergeant Viktor Reznov (Gary Oldman) tells him of his mission to kill German General Heinrich Amsel, who is responsible for numerous war crimes across the Soviet Union.
+After evading and fighting German soldiers, Dimitri and Reznov meet up with the remainder of Dimitri's unit preparing to assault the General's communications post.
+Dimitri and Reznov provide over watch for Soviet soldiers when they attempt to capture the post, managing to assassinate Amsel as he attempts to escape.
+Their position is discovered, and Dimitri and Reznov flee into the Volga.

-In 1945, during the Battle of the Seelow Heights near Berlin, Dimitri is saved from capture by German Wehrmacht soldiers when the advancing Red Army attacks.
-He is re-united with Reznov and introduced to his right-hand-man Private Chernov.
-The Soviet troops advance through German lines, until they reach and clear out a German camp.
-Dimitri and Reznov pilot a T-34 tank alongside several others, pushing through the last German resistance so the Soviet troops can board a train to Berlin.
-Upon arrival, they engage German soldiers on the outskirts of the German capital, commencing the Battle of Berlin.
-They advance through the streets, reaching the entrance of a Berlin U-Bahn station.
-They head into the metro and fight German soldiers around the platforms, until Germans flood the tunnel in an attempt to eliminate the Soviets.
+In April 1945, during the Battle of the Seelow Heights, a captured Dimitri is saved from Germans by the advancing 3rd Shock Army, which includes Reznov and Private Chernov (Craig Houston), who is reluctant to be wrathful towards the surrendering enemy as ordered by Reznov.
+The Soviet troops fight through German lines before reaching and clearing out an enemy camp.
+Dimitri and Reznov then operate a T-34-85 tank alongside several others, eliminating the last German resistance in the area before boarding a train to Berlin.
+Upon arrival, they engage German soldiers on the outskirts of the city.
+They advance through the streets before entering a Berlin U-Bahn station, fighting through it until the Germans flood it in an attempt to eliminate the Soviets.

 Reznov drags Dimitri out of the U-Bahn station to regroup with Soviet infantry.
 The Red Army then advances towards the Reichstag.
-During the assault at its entrance, Chernov is killed by a flamethrower.
-Reznov, Dimitri and the remaining Soviet soldiers enter the Reichstag, clearing it of the German defenders, and reach the rooftop.
-Dimitri is shot by a German SS soldier, whom Reznov kills with a machete.
-Although wounded, Dimitri manages to plant the Soviet flag, signaling Soviet victory and ending the war in Europe.
+During the assault at its entrance, Chernov is burned by a flamethrower and left to die.
+Reznov, Dimitri and the remaining Soviet soldiers enter the Reichstag, clearing it of German defenders, and reach the rooftop.
+Dimitri is shot by a dazed German, whom Reznov then brutally kills with a machete.
+Although wounded, Dimitri plants the Soviet flag, signaling Soviet victory and ending the war in Europe.